How to have a positive mindset. Stay tuned.

 Look, we’re all human.
 Right?

-We all have good and bad personality traits.
+As a result, we all have good and bad personality traits.
 Right?

-We all change and grow as we become more seasoned leaders.
+Above all, we all change and grow as we become more seasoned leaders.
 Right?

 Okay, so here is my dilemma.